Mazama, Washington: Ecology

 The Methow River flows immediately to the south of Mazama, where it provides spawning habitat to spring Chinook salmon.

 Forests of native Douglas-fir and Ponderosa pine are widespread in Mazama and its surroundings, with ample Cottonwood along creeks and rivers.

 Over seventy species of mammals are indigenous to the area.
 This includes the Northern pocket gopher, but ironically, not the Mazama pocket gopher.

 Climate

 Mazama has a humid continental climate (Köppen Dsb) with warm, dry summers, and cold, snowy winters.
 It lies immediately leeward of the North Cascades, which trap much of the precipitation carried from the Pacific Ocean by prevailing westerly winds.
-This rain shadow strengthens with increasing distance from the Cascade crest: semi-arid Winthrop.
-Winthrop, approximately 14 miles further down-valley, receives a little over half the annual precipitation of Mazama.
+This rain shadow strengthens with increasing distance from the Cascade crest: semi-arid Winthrop, approximately 14 miles further down-valley, receives a little over half the annual precipitation of Mazama.
 Mazama’s relatively heavy snowfall, along with the brief hours of winter daylight in a deep mountain valley, inspired the first settlers to nickname the area "Early Winters."

 Washington’s record cold temperature was measured in both Mazama and Winthrop: -48 F on December 30, 1968.